APPLICATIONS NOW CLOSED FOR ROUND 10 2022

-Grants from $500 to $10,000 are available to individuals and organisations.
-The Scheme is designed to resource CANA members to run high impact, low cost energy transition organising projects.
-We seek applications for grants of $500 to $5,000, although in exceptional cases, CANA’s Small Grant Scheme Committee may grant up to $10,000.
+The Program is designed to resource grantee's to run high impact, low cost organising projects.
+We seek applications for grants of $500 to $5,000, although in exceptional cases, CANA’s Small Grant Program Committee may grant up to $10,000.

 Eligibility for funding

 We prioritise applicants who are smaller local organisations (including local affiliates, branches or action groups associated with larger organisations) over larger organisations with numerous staff.
 Organisations with greater than $2 million organisational income are excluded.

 We only accept one application per organisation per round from an Australian non-profit organisation or educational institution operating within Australia.

 The project has to educate and organise new and/or diverse voices to advocate for a rapid transformation to net zero emissions using principles of climate justice.

 Priority will be given to projects that: